 Advances in genetic testing technology have allowed for more genetic mutations to be identified in children with epilepsy.
 This can enable doctors to select ASDs that target specific mutations.
 Genetic screens could also identify previously undiscovered mutations associated with epilepsy and help lead to new drug development.

 Recently, the use of CBD derivatives has gained popularity as a treatment for intractable epilepsy.
 These CBD products are derived from hemp plants and do not contain psychoactive compounds.
 They have been shown to be effective in reducing seizures but it was not until last year that the Food and Drug Administration approved a CBD drug for childhood epilepsy, called Epidiolex.
 While the exact mechanism of action for CBD is unknown, it is thought to generally increase inhibition of brain cell activity to stop seizures.

 Epidiolex has less severe side effects compared to current ASDs and is effective in reducing seizures in two types of intractable epilepsy.
 A 2019 study also showed that H2CBD, a similar drug, is able to reduce seizures with the same efficacy as CBD.
-This study, however, was only done on rats and much more research is needed before it is know if it will work on children with intractable epilepsy.
+This study, however, was only done on rats and much more research is needed before it is known if it will work on children with intractable epilepsy.

-This year, the FDA approved a new form of a previously approved ASD.
+In 2019, the FDA approved a new form of a previously approved ASD.
 Midazolam was already approved for use in adults in pill form but is now available as a nasal spray for adolescents.
 It treats seizure clusters, which is a seizure emergency that can occur in children with intractable epilepsy.
 This is the first new medication that has been approved for this disorder in the United States in over 20 years.